CodeLouisville/Front-End-Class-Project/README.md

       margin: 0;
       padding: 0;
   }
   ```

-  3. Go back to the root folder and create a new file called 'app.js' - leave it blank for now.
+  3. Go back to the root folder and create a new file called `app.js` - leave it blank for now.
-  4. Download the 'louies-images.zip' file and (extract) put all the images in the 'img' folder.
+  4. Download the `louies-images.zip` file and (extract) put all the images in the `img` folder.

   Now that our assets are in place.
 Now let's create our first page!

-    1. Create an 'index.html' file in the root (base) of the 'louies-class' folder.
+    1. Create an `index.html` file in the root (base) of the `louies-class` folder.
     2. Copy and paste the default HTMl structure following:

   ```